20 December 2021

 Campbelltown:

-Once the whisky capital of the world, Campbeltown is now only home to three distilleries – making whisky from this region a desirable asset.
-Out on the Kintyre Peninsula, the region has less of a distinct style with fewer distilleries now operating.
+Once the whisky capital of the world, Campbeltown is now only home to three distilleries, making whisky from this region a desirable asset.
+On the Kintyre Peninsula, the area has a less distinct style, with fewer distilleries now operating.
 Springbank and Glengyle make popular whiskies here.

 Islay:

-In the Inner Hebrides of Scotland, Islay offers dry whiskies influenced by a strong peaty taste as a product of the distillation process.
-Laphroaig and Port Ellen are famous names here, offering popular collectors bottles.
+In the Inner Hebrides of Scotland, Islay produces dry whiskies characterised by a strong peaty flavour from the distillation process.
+Laphroaig and Port Ellen are famous names here, offering popular collectors' bottles.

 When choosing a cask to invest in, knowing more about the distilleries that produce them can help you plan for the future of your investment.
-Our team is always on hand to help guide you through the process of choosing a cask and deciding on the best investment for you.
+Our team is always on hand to guide you through choosing a cask and determining the best for you.

 Book a call by getting in touch at sales@macinneswhisky.com